beersprite/beersprite/README.md

 - 🌷 Pronouns: she/her or they/them
 - 💻 Computer Science undergraduate at UFRGS
-- 🌱 Currently learning Typescript, Angular
+- 🌱 Highlights: Typescript, Angular and Jasmine
 - 🎨 Hobbies include drawing, crafting, sewing and videogames

 &#8287;&#8287;&#8287;&#8287;&#8287;